melvey/reveal.js/slides/hit226/week2/index.md

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->
 ### &lt;section&gt;
+* Content that depends on the parent for context
+* Would not make sense without surrounding content
+* Should have a heading

 Note:
 An item of content that depends on the surrounding content for context.
 If you pulled a section out and put it elsewhere it would not make sense.
 A section should also generally have a heading.